jacobszmon/Git-Info-Pages/docs/01-Git-Fundamentals/01-Configure-Git.md

 <!-- prettier-ignore-end -->
 ## Testing, Testing, 1, 2, 3...
 Start by launching Git Bash from the Windows Terminal.
-And try running:
+Try running:
 ``git --version``

 Let's make a folder to play in: